quoctantran/academic-site/content/post/_index.md

 ---
 draft: false
 view: 2
+title: Perfomativity in STS
+subtitle: A guidebook
+date: 2020-07-19T20:13:46.842Z
+summary: This will be the first post
 header:
   caption: ""
   image: ""
-title: Perfomativity in STS
-subtitle: A guidebook
-date: 2020-07-19T20:13:46.842Z
 featured: true
 tags:
   - STS